me9hanics/painter-network-exploration/README.md

 - Among nationalities, Russian artists have the highest average picture count on WikiArt.
 Among communities, a group of French and American late impressionists, French academic art painters, and realists, have the highest average WikiArt picture count.
 - Females are most common in a 20th-century community consisting of American and Japanese artists, and the dataset has a high representation of female artists among US artists.

-The methods we used helped to gain insights about the network of painters.
+The methods we used helped to gain insights about the network of painters, and can be inspiring for further research in art history, or for different network science projects.